 11. Stay Connected for More Honest Singapore Tips

 I have a lot more to share about Singapore.
 As with all my posts, you can find 100% honest reviews, suggestions and tips.
 Here’s where you can find my Singapore Tips on Instagram.
 There’ll be a lot more detailed ones coming up on this website.
 So let’s stay connected!

 Complement with These Touristy Attractions

-That’s all to this post.
-I will add on to this list when I find more authentic Singapore Experiences that deserve to be mentioned.
+That’s all to the “local experiences”.
+I will add on to this list when I find more authentic Singapore Experiences that are worth sharing.

 You can complement this non-touristy list with other worthy tourist attractions in Singapore.
 The most recent ones I’ve visited are Marina Bay Sands Skybar and Fort Siloso Skywalk.